-9. Pull the steering knuckle away from the axle taking care not to damage the seals as the axle clears
+8. Pull the steering knuckle away from the axle taking care not to damage the seals as the axle clears the knuckle.

-10. Support the axle to not allow it to drop or hang.
+9. Support the axle to not allow it to drop or hang.

 The axle must be supported.
 If the axle is allowed to drop or hang, damage to the inner CV joint may occur.